Itching During Pregnancy

-The most commonly reported Intrahepatic Cholestasis of Pregnancy symptom is moderate to severe itching, and in many cases it is the only symptom reported.
+The most commonly reported Intrahepatic Cholestasis of Pregnancy symptom is itching, and in many cases it is the only symptom reported.
 Itching during pregnancy can vary greatly from one affected woman to another, and it is important to remember that there really is no such thing as typical symptoms of cholestasis.
+Many times the itching is moderate to severe, but not in all cases.
+Itching may start mild and progress to more severe as the pregnancy progresses.
 Some pregnant women have presentations that are more common than others, however.

 - Severity of itching – the severity of the itching can vary greatly and does not correlate with the severity of the disease.
 Some women experience moderate itching with extremely severe Intrahepatic Cholestasis of Pregnancy, and others experience extreme itching with mild Intrahepatic Cholestasis of Pregnancy.
 Some women itch so frantically that they draw blood, but this does not happen to all affected women.
 While itching may sound like a minor symptom, in women with severe itching, quality of life can be dramatically affected.
 In some cases, sleep can be so severely disrupted that women get only a few hours of sleep a day.
 In the most troubling cases, women have had suicidal thoughts or actions.

 - No Rash – Intrahepatic Cholestasis of Pregnancy itching is not caused by a rash.
 In some cases, however, a rash may develop as a result of intense scratching which may damage the skin.
 In these cases it is important to note whether the itching caused the rash, or if the rash caused the itching.
 Itching that is most prominent on the abdomen and is associated with a rash may be PUPPP, another pregnancy-specific condition which does not put the baby at risk.
 Please keep in mind that it is possible to have both PUPPP and ICP.